 It never ceases to amaze me how genealogy puzzles can be solved in the most unexpected ways.
 I have discovered information unexpectedly, in books, been contacted by distant relatives from far off places with information to share and even parked beside a cemetery where I unexpectedly discovered the graves of my husband's ancestors.
 Recently, however, I resolved an eight year long search, simply by trying to think of a witty title for a blog post.
 I blasted my way through my brick wall just by thinking of a title!
 And if I do say so, I am rather pleased with myself!
-I realise that after writing blogs about lateral thinking, name variations and looking outside the box, I should have seen the solution to this puzzle earlier, but with so many branches on the tree, some things invariably are overlooked.
+I realise now, after writing blogs about lateral thinking, name variations and looking outside the box, that I should have seen the solution to this puzzle earlier, but with so many branches on the tree, some things invariably get overlooked.

 Next I searched for a marriage for Mary Cupples guessing it to be around 1840-1845.
 This time there were three results between 1583 and 1854.
-I discovered that Mary Ann Cupples married Robert James Gray in 1836, George Farrin on June 3, 1841, and James McMory in 1846, all marriages occurring in Falkirk, Stirling in Scotland.
+I discovered that Mary Ann Cupples married Robert James Gray in 1836, George FARRIN on June 3, 1841, and James MCMORY in 1846, all marriages occurring in Falkirk, Stirling in Scotland.

 I became more convinced that this was my Mary Ann Couples/Cupples after I re-examined the death certificate of her daughter Mary.
 Mary's surname at the time of her death in 1913 was Gilmour and her parents names were given as George Ferran and Mary Ann Couples.